-Another little back-of-the-envelope example calculation with Odyssee data - car mileage Let's cap the car mileage per person at km per year (concerns 16 countries in the previous figure) and compare this to the actual levels in these countries. - Savings in mileage would theoretically be 562 billion km at the European level. - Energy savings in car transport could add up to 374 TWh/a (18% of energy consumption of cars in EU-28).
+Another little back-of-the-envelope example calculation with Odyssee data - car mileage Let's cap the car mileage per person at the European average 9300 km per year (concerns 16 countries in the previous figure) and compare this to the actual levels in these countries. - Savings in mileage would theoretically be 562 billion km at the European level. - Energy savings in car transport could add up to 374 TWh/a (18% of energy consumption of cars in EU-28).